BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/DevOps Guidelines.md

 Name of Windows User account used to run the Jenkins Controller service is `JenkinsControllerSrvAcc`, password is stored as a secret somewhere (toDo: Create secrets files (encrypted) somewhere on dropbox not in github).
 Temporary value is `NotSecret`

-Name of Windows User account  used to run the Jenkins Client service is `JenkinsClientSrvAcc`, password Temporary value is `NotSecret`, used in the service as "LogOnAs"
+Name of Windows User account used to run the Jenkins Agent service is found in the setting `$($global:settings[$global:configRootKeys['JenkinsAgentServiceAccountConfigRootKey']])`, password Temporary value is `NotSecret`, used in the service as "LogOnAs"

--  Download the WinSW executable, and rename it to `JenkinsCient-<Client Version>-<DotNetDesktopframeworkVersion>.exe`
+-  Download the WinSW executable, and rename it to `JenkinsAgent-<Client Version>-<DotNetDesktopframeworkVersion>.exe`
--  Create the file `JenkinsCient-<Client Version>-<DotNetDesktopFrameworkVersion>.xml`, populate it as follows:
+-  Create the file `JenkinsAgent-<Client Version>-<DotNetDesktopFrameworkVersion>.xml`, populate it as follows:

 ``` xml
 <service>